DARMA-tasking/magistrate/docs/shared/checkpoint_learn_serialize.md

 \page ckpt_learn_serialize How to Serialize Data

-*Serialization* is the process of converting an object into a simple format that can be stored or transmitted and reconstructed later. checkpoint translates the object into a set of contiguous bits and provides the steps to reverse the process, i.e. to reconstitute the object from the set of bits.
+*Serialization* is the process of recursively traversing C++ objects into a simple format that can be stored or transmitted and reconstructed later.
+*checkpoint* translates the object into a set of contiguous bits and provides the steps to reverse the process, i.e. to reconstitute the object from the set of bits.

-The extraction of the data from a series of bytes is called *deserialization*.
+The extraction of the data from a set of bytes is called *deserialization*.

 \section serialize_builtin Serialization of built-in types